skip to main content

 89.

 click for a larger image of item #33654, If It Would All Please Hurry Amherst, Shanachie Press, 1980.
 A limited edition of a poem by Tate which first appeared in The New American Poetry Review.
-Of a total intended edition of 135 copies, this is Copy "F" of ten lettered copies reserved for the author and the artist, Stephen Riley, and signed by both of them.
+Of a total intended edition of 135 copies, this is Copy "F" of ten lettered copies reserved for Tate and for the artist, Stephen Riley, and signed by both of them.
 With etchings and engravings by Riley, each of these lettered and signed by the artist.
 Riley was a promising artist in the 1970s known for his fantasy illustrations, here accompanying Tate's surrealist poetry.
 Reportedly, most of the intended edition was never printed, and it's possible that only the 10 author's and artist's copies and 25 Roman-numeraled copies were actually produced.
 Loose sheets, 11-1/4" x 15", fine, laid into a near fine slipcase.
 An attractive fine press production, and one of the rarest pieces by the Pulitzer Prize- and National Book Award-winning poet. [#033654] $2,500

 91.